Roles

 Should your employees not have fixed permanent workstations within your company or certain employees regularly change their work locations (e.g. branch locations or HomeOffice) it is advisable to not assign the corresponding pascom phone system devices directly to the users but rather to a Location.

 Per default, each pascom phone system user can log into any location.
-Should you wish to prevent this and only allow users to certain locations, a role with the role type location.group is required.
+Should you wish to prevent this and only allow users to certain locations, a permission with the role type location.group is required.

 This configuration is necessary for each user wishing to flexibly user different locations.